Edgar-Donk/frothy-brew/docs/dpi/intro_dpi.rst

     tkinter buttons, differing sizes, text boldness, highlight and shadow

-On many IDEs (Thonny, Spider etc) older scripts produced results that are way too small but look correct when started from the operating system, Idle or PyScripter.
+On many IDEs (Spider etc) older scripts produced results that are way too small but look correct when started from the operating system, Idle or PyScripter.
 This is the result of applying or not applying the higher resolution available on modern monitors.
 After updating to python 3.11 and